sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/cloud-deployment-intro/README.md

 4. Route traffic that comes into your office or data center to that computer
 5. Maintain the computer running your app

-This works, but it has issues.
-Steps 3-5 involve a lot of expensive expertise that has little overlap with application development.
-There are also a lot of ways it can go badly.
-If the computer turns off because of a power outage, hardware failure, or someone just tripped over the cable, the entire website goes down.
+This works and is still used some places, but it has issues.
+Steps 3-5 involve a lot of expensive expertise that has little overlap with application development, and there are a lot of ways these steps can go badly.
+If the computer turns off because of a power outage, hardware failure, or even because someone just tripped over the cable, the entire website goes down.
 Upgrading a site often means turning the server off for scheduled maintenance, updating the code, and restarting the server.

-Luckily, this kind of work is now available as a commodity service from several providers now.
+Luckily, this kind of server work is available as a commodity from several providers now.

 ## Cloud Deployment